tamohannes/urartu/README.md

 # **Getting started**

-To jump right in with UrarTU, start with our `starter_template`.
+To jump right in with Urartu, start with our `starter_template`.
 You can copy this to begin your project or check out the steps in our [Starter Template Setup](./starter_template_setup.md).
 Your setup will mirror what's found in this directory.

-Think of UrarTU as the foundational framework for your projects, similar to an abstract class in object-oriented programming (OOP).
+Think of Urartu as the foundational framework for your projects, similar to an abstract class in object-oriented programming (OOP).
-Your project acts as the concrete implementation, where UrarTU provides the foundational scaffolding.
+Your project acts as the concrete implementation, where Urartu provides the foundational scaffolding.
 It includes high-level abstractions, configuration through `.yaml` files powered by [Hydra](https://github.com/facebookresearch/hydra), and `slurm` job management utilizing the [Submitit](https://github.com/facebookincubator/submitit) library.
 This setup ensures your projects are both flexible and robust, making your machine learning workflow efficient and scalable.
 It also includes key NLP features such as dataset readers, model loaders, and device handlers.

 Here's how to get started:
-1. Extend UrarTU: Inherit the structure of UrarTU and customize it by writing your own actions and configurations, akin to implementing methods from an abstract class in OOP.
+1. Extend Urartu: Inherit the structure of Urartu and customize it by writing your own actions and configurations, akin to implementing methods from an abstract class in OOP.
 2. Utilize Core Functionalities: Jumpstart your project with pre-defined functionalities:
     - Datasets:
         - Load a HF (Hugging Face) dataset from a dictionary, a file, or directly from the HF hub.